-- requires you to add nutrients every two weeks to your plants.
+- require you to add nutrients every two weeks to your plants.

 - has a pump and filter, the latter. of which needs occasional replacing.

-- recommends using AirStones for an oxygen boost.
+- recommend using AirStones for an oxygen boost.

-- needs regular cleanings using bleach or vinegar.
+- need regular cleanings using bleach or vinegar.

 The Click and Grow: